 In October 2020 research by McKinsey found that only 20 to 30% of B2B buyers will want to interact in person with sales representatives in the future.
 However, this doesn’t mean that Forrester’s prediction in 2017 that professional sales experts won’t have a role to play is now happening in practice.

 In fact, the roles of your professional sales and customer service teams will be as important as ever.
 They will be empowered by technology to offer a far better customer experience with the benefit of the latest information about products and availability.
 Accurate real-time data about customer behavior will allow them to anticipate and exceed expectations.
+A perfect example of how companies can arm their sales team with crucial, real-time information to help close a sale is Cloudfy’s B2B sales rep mobile app which gives salespeople out in the field the ability to check stock, place orders and view customer records.

 B2B marketplace opportunities